robjustice/soshdboot/README.md

   ## Boot loader

-  I ended up providing two different boot loaders, as this would allow the dual boot of ProDOS or SOS.
+  I ended up providing two different boot loaders.

   ### Two block boot loader
   This one is a modified version of the ProDOS/SOS two block boot loader.